Dressed for Success; Clothing of the Mountain Men

 If you are interested in seeing more visuals, check out this video link.
 The men are members of the American Mountain Men and must accurately depict clothing when doing living history.

 In the end, if you are learning about the mountain men, it helps to understand their clothing.
 Researching that clothing will not only give you a more accurate picture in your head, it can also reveal truths about the time period.
-In the end, trappers were one of those groups of people who’s clothing reflected a lot about their lives.
+In the end, trappers were one of those groups of people whose clothing reflected a lot about their lives.